getLucre/baseapp/docs/01-features/09-privacy_features.md

 Tor is the most popular low-latency anonymity network.
 Tor is based on ideas of onion routing and telescoping path-building design.
-When a user wants to connect to an Internet server while keeping his IP address in secret from the server he chooses a path consisting of three Tor relays (called Guard, Middle and Exit), builds a circuit and negotiates symmetric keys with each one of them using the telescoping technique.
+When a user wants to connect to an Internet server while keeping his/her IP address in secret from the server he/she chooses, a path consisting of three Tor relays (called Guard, Middle and Exit), builds a circuit and negotiates symmetric keys with each one of them using the telescoping technique.
 Before sending a message to